Professor John Holmes PhD, MA, BA (Hons) (York)

 email : firstname.lastname@example.org

-I am currently a Professor in Alcohol Policy in the Sheffield Alcohol Research Group at ScHARR.
-My research focuses on patterns and trends in alcohol consumption and the analysis of alcohol policy options.
-Recent work has focused on the decline in youth drinking, characterising drinking occasions and using theories of practice to provide new insights into national drinking cultures.
-Much of my past work has focused on the development of the Sheffield Alcohol Policy Model and its use in to inform policy debate in the UK and internationally; especially around Minimum Unit Pricing and the new UK Drinking Guidelines.
-I am particularly interested in typological analyses of behaviour, the clustering within individuals of health-related behaviours, questions of equity and critical perspectives on public health policy and policy-making.
+I am currently a Professor in Alcohol Policy and Deputy Director of the Sheffield Alcohol Research Group in ScHARR.
+My research focuses on alcohol epidemiology and the analysis of alcohol policy options.
+I am particularly interested in patterns, trends and inequalities in alcohol consumption or alcohol-related harm and in using mathematical modelling to address alcohol policy questions.
+Recent work has focused on the decline in youth drinking, understanding drinking occasions, using theories of practice to provide new insights into national drinking cultures, and the development and evaluation of low-risk drinking guidelines.
+Much of my past work has focused on the development of the Sheffield Alcohol Policy Model and its use to inform policy debate in the UK and internationally, particularly around alcohol taxation and minimum unit pricing.
+Broader interests include analysis of the clustering of health-related behaviours within individuals, analysis of alcohol-related health risks, critical perspectives on alcohol and public health, and alcohol policy processes.

 My degrees were all undertaken within the Social Policy and Social Work department of the University of York and my doctoral thesis examined risks and inequalities in young people's internet use.
 During my PhD, I worked as a research assistant studying trends in child poverty in the UK and developing countries.